Eplicta/eplictablobretriever/README.md

 - ´set-download-path´: Set the path to where the files will be downloaded to

 Examples
-- To download all blobs in the "mycontainer" container: ´python -m eplictablobcontainer download-blobs mycontainer´
+- To download all blobs in the "mycontainer" container: ´python -m eplictablobretriever download-blobs mycontainer´

 ## Limitations
 This tool currently only supports downloading from Azure Blob Storage.
 Uploading is not supported.